panoptic-labs/docs/blog/2025-09-05-position-spoofing-post-mortem/2025-09-05-position-spoofing-post-mortem.md

 All whitehat-rescued funds were then transferred to [vault.panoptic.eth](https://etherscan.io/address/0x82BF455e9ebd6a541EF10b683dE1edCaf05cE7A1).

 ## What Happens from Here?
+> _Update: All user funds have been successfully rescued and are available for redistribution.
+Please claim your funds [here](https://app.panoptic.xyz/claim/rescued-funds)._

 Users will be able to claim rescued funds by the end of next week, after we’ve set up a [Merkle-root claim system](https://www.cyfrin.io/blog/what-is-a-merkle-tree-merkle-proof-and-merkle-root).
 We will transfer all rescued tokens into a dedicated contract with a stored merkle root, then enable users to claim their tokens back from the contract.